-- (i) The Group is taking measures to tighten cost control with an aim to attain positive cash flow from operations; - (ii) The Group is in the process of negotiating with its promissory noteholders and convertible bondholders to restructure and/or refinance its borrowings, and secure necessary facilities to meet the Group's working capital and financial requirements in the near future; - (iii) The Directors are considering various alternatives to strengthen the capital base of the Company including but not limited to, seeking new investment and business opportunities (manufacturing of medical supplies), private placements, open offers or rights issue of new shares of the Company; - (iv) The director of the Company, Mr. Sun Shao Hua has stated that he, is willing to provide financial support to the Group to enable the Group to continue as a going concern and to settle its liabilities as and when they fall due; and - (v) The Group is currently re-negotiating the repayment schedules with certain of its debtors and endeavouring to request them to repay the trade receivables in accordance with the repayment schedules agreed with them.
+- (i) The Group is taking measures to tighten cost control with an aim to attain positive cash flow from operations; - (ii) The Group is in the process of negotiating with its promissory noteholders and convertible bondholders to restructure and/or refinance its borrowings, and secure necessary facilities to meet the Group's working capital and financial requirements in the near future; - (iii) The Group is negotiating with the bank for the extending of existing bank borrowings.
+Taking into accounting the Group's security provided to the banks, the Directors believe that the existing bank loans will be renewal or roll-over in the near future; - (iv) The Directors are considering various alternatives to strengthen the capital base of the Company including but not limited to, seeking new investment and business opportunities (manufacturing of medical supplies), private placements, open offers or rights issue of new shares of the Company; - (v) The director of the Company, Mr. Sun Shao Hua, has stated that he is willing to provide financial support to the Group to enable the Group to continue as a going concern and to settle its liabilities as and when they fall due; and - (vi) The Group is currently re-negotiating the repayment schedules with certain of its debtors and endeavouring to request them to repay the trade receivables in accordance with the repayment schedules agreed with them.